kane50613/discord-bot-card/README.md

 1. Deploy this repository to Vercel by clicking the button above
 2. Add `BOT_TOKEN` to the environment variables
 3. Head to `https://your-vercel-url/api/card` to get the card

+## Endpoints

+- `/api/card` - Get the card in svg format
+- `/api/card.jpeg` - Get the card in jpeg format
+- `/api/card.webp` - Get the card in webp format